giva16/giva16/README.md

 - 📫 How to reach me: **g.r.van.gerven@gmail.com**

-- ⚡ Fun fact: **I was a firefighting commander in Singapore prior to starting my Bachelor's study**
+- ⚡ Fun fact: **I was a firefighting instructor in Singapore prior to starting my Bachelor's study**

 <h3 align="left">Connect with me:</h3>
 <p align="left">